Championship top scorers: Who will win the 2019/20 Golden Boot?

 Championship prime scorers will battle all through the 2019/20 season for a shot at lifting the Golden Boot

-The Championship season is approaching Christmas with a recent batch of strikers becoming a member of the common faces within the hunt for private glory in addition to ‘three points for the team’.
+The Championship season is approaching Christmas with a contemporary batch of strikers becoming a member of the common faces within the hunt for private glory in addition to ‘three points for the team’.

-- Championship 2019/20 fixtures: Find out how to watch each recreation on TV and reside stream
+- Championship 2019/20 fixtures: Tips on how to watch each recreation on TV and stay stream

-The fantastic thing about the Championship lies in its unpredictability, with any variety of gamers within the hunt for the highest award – however who will triumph by Might?
+The great thing about the Championship lies in its unpredictability, with any variety of gamers within the hunt for the highest award – however who will triumph by Might?

 LAST UPDATED – 9:00am Monday 23rd December 2019